DNN-Connect/TwitterFeed/README.md

 Features:
 - client side rendering, if enabled in modulesettings
-- auto-refresh (only in clinet side mode)
+- auto-refresh (only in client side mode)
 - fully template based